homebrew-ppc64le/brew/docs/Manpage.md

 ### `pull` [*`options`*] *`patch`*

 Get a patch from a GitHub commit or pull request and apply it to Homebrew.
-Optionally, publish updated bottles for any formulae changed by the patch.

-Each *`patch`* may be the number of a pull request in `homebrew/core`, the URL of any pull request or commit on GitHub or a "https://jenkins.brew.sh/job/..." testing job URL.
+Each *`patch`* may be the number of a pull request in `homebrew/core` or the URL of any pull request or commit on GitHub.

 * `--bump`:
   For one-formula PRs, automatically reword commit message to our preferred format.